progdisc/resources/README.md

   * A site that can answer questions regarding open source software such as: legality, getting paid for open source work, and more.
 * [GitHub - Finding open source projects to contribute to](https://help.github.com/articles/finding-open-source-projects-on-github/)
   * Ready to find an open source project to contribute to?

+### Testing
+A good test (by [samwho](http://samwho.co.uk)):

+1) Tests functionality in your code, not the framework or language you're using.
+2) Tests for a single thing and a single thing only.
+3) Will not break when the implementation of what's being tested is changed.
+4) Does not depend on anything from the outside world, and leaves nothing behind when it's done.

+* 💲📘 [*Beautiful Testing*](http://shop.oreilly.com/product/9780596159825.do) &mdash; A series of essays that break down testing as a philosophy, as a process, and as aided by good tools.

 ### Podcasts